-The Department of Energy (DOE) has published a notice of proposed rulemaking considering amendments to portions of its regulations governing petitions for waiver and interim waiver from DOE test procedures.
-77 FR 74616 (December 17, 2012).
+DOE published a final rule amending portions of its regulations governing petitions for waiver and interim waiver from DOE test procedures.
+79 FR 26591 (May 9, 2014).

 The waiver rulemaking docket EERE-2012-BT-TP-0003 contains all notices, public comments, public meeting transcripts, and supporting documents.
 For the latest information on the planned timing of future DOE regulatory milestones, see the current Office of Management and Budget Unified Agenda of Regulatory and Deregulatory Actions.
 All planned dates are preliminary and subject to change.